lblod/app-lpdc-digitaal-loket/docs/development-environment.md

 You can force-trigger the service to run by overriding the `CRON_PATTERN` in your `docker-compose.override.yml` file; [crontab guru](https://crontab.guru/) is a nice playground to explore changing the pattern, and it houses a dedicated [examples section](https://crontab.guru/examples.html) where you can view the different options.

-After changing the cron pattern, run `docker compose up -d` if the stack is offline or `docker compose up -d lpdc-ldes-consumer` if the stack is already running in order to let the consumer service pick up this new change.
+After changing the cron pattern, run `docker compose up -d` if the stack is offline or `docker compose up -d ldes-consumer-conceptsnapshot-ipdc` if the stack is already running in order to let the consumer service pick up this new change.
 Once the cron pattern is triggered, you can see the consumer pulling in the concepts from the IPDC TNI environment:

 ```
 [EventStream] info: GET https://ipdc.tni-vlaanderen.be/doc/conceptsnapshot?pageNumber=5